 All of us start out after a goal with energy and motivation, so why do we so often fail to hit the target?

-A new study at the intersection of neuroscience and behavioral science offers a simple but useful insight about the failure to reach goals.
+A new study at the intersection of neuroscience and behavioral science offers simple but useful insight on the failure to reach goals.
 It centers on the disconnect between our decision-making focus before we start pursuing a goal and our focus after we begin.

 The study started with this hypothesis: